resthub/resthub.github.io/docs/backbone/validation.md

 ##### messages

-You can provide an key/value pair object `messages` to any of your model or globally in `Resthub.Validation` namespace to specify custom error messages that will replace default messages from server (see :ref:`validation-messages` for details).
+You can provide an key/value pair object `messages` to any of your model or globally in `Resthub.Validation` namespace to specify custom error messages that will replace default messages from server (see [Messages and internationalization](#messages) for details).

 ```javascript
 var UserModel = Backbone.Model.extend({